 The impact of the Second World War

 WWII gravely harmed the relationship between Australia and Japan, and halted the teaching of Japanese at the University.
 In 1941, while Australia was at war with Germany and as trade negotiations collapsed between the United States and Japan, in the Imperial Japanese Navy attacked Pearl Harbour.
-Within 24 hours, Inagaki and 15 other Japanese nationals living in Victoria were arrested; by 1942 Inagaki was placed in an internment camp.
-Following Japanese bombing raids against Australia throughout 1942 and '43, the University of Melbourne discontinued its teaching of Japanese.
-Moshi's wife Rose passed away while he was in internment, and following his release in 1946 he returned to Japan and sadly is not known to have ever visited Australia again.
+Within 24 hours, Mr Inagaki and 15 other Japanese nationals living in Victoria were arrested; by 1942 Mr Inagaki was placed in an internment camp and the University of Melbourne had no option but to discontinue its teaching of Japanese.
+Mr Inagaki's wife Rose passed away while he was in internment, and following his release in 1946 he returned to Japan and sadly he is not known to have ever visited Australia again.

 The growth of Australia-Japan relations